Yu-Jack/go-concurrency-patterns/02-done-channel/README.md

 # Done Channel

-Done channel is used as coordinator to communicate between different goroutine about which one is done.
+Done channel is used to prevent goroutine leaking.
+For example, what happen if previous generator example doesn't close channel?
+That means there is a goroutine is running forever.
+Furthermore, what happen if you call this generator 1,000 times?
+Then, you will waste a lot of resources.

 In the example, you could see I choose to close done channel to send message because this characteristic `Can read data from closed channel`.